restjohn/typescript_custom_dts_issue/README.md

-# Migrating Legacy JS Node to TypeScript with Custom Type Definitions
+# Migrating Legacy JS Node Modules to TypeScript with Custom Type Definitions

 This is a simple repository to demonstrate using TypeScript custom type definitions (`.d.ts` files) to help transition a JavaScript Node project to